pixie.codes logo pixie.codes

 Keep destination control and scan analytics live, then route the account into GS1 or resolver workflows only when the scope truly changes.

-Single QR: one paid dynamic source QR Pro: repeat launches and account-level control GS1: separate buying motion, later if needed
+Single QR: one paid dynamic source QR Pro: repeat launches and account-level control GS1: move here when the work shifts to governed rollout

 Boutique agencies and design-forward studios